 “Hey Siri, repair the HVAC unit.”OK, ok – Siri won’t be able to do that.
 However, with the processing power of your iPhone, what used to require rooms full of computing equipment is now available to you 24/7, right in your pocket.
 Limitless access to information, advanced GPS capabilities, high definition photographs, and instantaneous data transfer can now be provided to your field technician team, all for the price of a cellular plan.

 But is it possible to be completely mobile?
 Can you run an efficient, customer-centric service business on an iPhone?
-We put it to the test, to see if a tiny Apple device can power your entire field team with only an iOS app.
+We put it to the test, to see if a tiny Apple device can power an entire field team with just an iOS app.

 - Create a Work Order Priority number one: getting out to customers when they need services.
 For this experiment, let’s assume the customer has a way to contact the technician (phone, email, web portal, etc.).
 From there, the rest can be done on mobile: add a new Work Order, get directions to the customer, and access contact information to let them know the estimated arrival time.
 Now, you’re ready to get to work.

-- Create/View Schedules Gone are the days where employees have to come in to see there schedules.
-These days, several companies use service scheduling software to go paper-free.
+- Create/View Schedules Gone are the days where employees must come in to see their schedules.
+These days, many companies use service scheduling software to go paper-free.
 The semi-automatic and manual scheduling apps require more oversight from HR, while automated versions require no human interaction.
 With Cloud based schedulers, employees can see their schedules on their iPhone whenever, wherever.
 HR professionals in charge of scheduling can use the app to work from home if needed.

 - Punch In / Punch Out This is an easy one.
 You need to track technician time against a work order, and you want to so as accurately as possible.
 With a Punch Clock feature, it’s just one push of a button.
 BONUS: you can add multiple punch clocks to track different types of labor if needed (billable vs. non-billable, straight time vs. overtime).